PeopleMakeCulture/technical-interview-public/algorithms/2-big-o/1-string-search.md

 ---

-# Prompt
+# Interviewer Prompt

 You are attempting to find the index of the first appearance of one string (the needle) inside of another (the haystack).
+If the needle isn't found, return -1.

 ---

-# Examples
+# Example Output

 ``` javascript
 indexOf('or', 'hello world'); // should return 7